top of page

 5. Naval Action (PC, 2019)

-A niche title aimed squarely at hardcore enthusiasts.
-Naval Action is set during the Age of Sail and boasts a deep, almost intimidating, level of realism in its sailing and combat mechanics.
+This one’s a niche gem, aimed at hardcore enthusiasts.
+Set during the Age of Sail, Naval Action has a boatload of realism in its sailing and combat mechanics, as if you’ve just joined the Royal Navy.

 An American ship from the 18th century sails the open seas in the game Naval Action